schizel19/leetdaily/Source/Day6/README.md

 Thus, the result should be [1,0].
 ```

+## 4. Diagonal Matrix

-## 4. Given an m x n matrix mat, return an array of all the elements of the array in a diagonal order.
+Given an m x n matrix mat, return an array of all the elements of the array in a diagonal order.

 ```
 Input: mat = [[1,2,3],[4,5,6],[7,8,9]]